nprowler/airQuality-Node-RED/README.md

 Title: Air Quality index
 ---
 ### Problem
-Due to the hug amount from forest fires in the area of Calgary.
+Due to the huge amount from forest fires in the area of Calgary.
 Hitting all time highs of 10+ or 'Very High Risk' in air quality index due to smoke.
 I wanted a gauge on my node-red dashboard.

 ### Solution